oomol-lab/sparse-file-js/README.md

 * `filepath`: string - Sparse file paths to create/resize
 * `size`: number - Sparse file size
 * `options?.safe`: boolean - Safe mode, default: true
-* `options?.mode`: number - File mode, default: 0o644
+* `options?.mode`: number - File mode.
+By default, the mode is only set when creating a file, unless overwriteMode is specified. default: 0o644
+* `options?.overwriteMode`: boolean - Overwrite mode.
+When the overwrite mode is allowed, the mode will be set even if the file exists. default: false

 In safe mode, an error will occur if the size is less than 0 or greater than `Number.MAX_SAFE_INTEGER`.
 Additionally, it will be rejected if the passed size is larger than the current file size.